in

 How Long Will Rolled Roofing Last?

-Contractor installing rolled roof underlayment Rolled roofing is becoming a popular choice for homeowners especially for those who choose to have an extended roof over a garage or deck roofing built with a minimal slope.
-Rolled roofing is more appropriate for flat roofs and is available in a variety of colors that will match the color of the main house roof.
+Rolled roofing is becoming a popular choice for homeowners, especially for those with an extended roof over a garage or deck built with a minimal slope.
+Rolled roof material is more appropriate for flat roofs and is available in a variety of colors that will match the color of the main house roof.

 Rolled roofing has a maximum lifespan of 15 years.
-However, because it is a single-ply material you will see signs of deterioration after 5 years.
+However, because it is a single-ply material, you will see signs of deterioration after 5 years.

-While the cost of rolled roofing is a huge bonus may make it very tempting, it is best to consider the life span as well before making up your mind.
+While the cost of rolled roofing is a huge bonus and may make it very tempting, it is best to consider the life span as well before making up your mind.
 Read more about our guide on the best roof colors here.

 Is This Type of Roof Underlayment Worth It?

-White french country house with dark gray roof The peel and stick underlayment product is worth the additional investment by homeowners particularly in areas likely to experience strong wind and rain.
+The peel and stick underlayment product is worth the additional investment by homeowners particularly in areas likely to experience strong wind and rain.
 It is always a better choice compared to traditional solutions like asphalt felt paper or tar paper.

 It serves several purposes such as creating a good base on which to install the top layer of roofing, fire-resistant, and offers protection against wind, rain, and snow.
 Read more about our guide on the different roof types here.

-How Do You Remove Peel And Stick Roofing?
+How Do You Remove Adhesive Roofing?

 However, in most cases the removal process will likely damage the roof decking; and so, if you do have to remove the peel and stick underlayment, might as well remove the decking, and replace that, as well.